cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230615 0225-1 Day #8_

 Desc:
-The session we had yesterday about the Git conflict understanding and solution, backing up the changes via Git, Fetch vs Pull, and Regular merge vs Squash merge.
+The session we had about the Git conflict understanding and solution, backing up the changes via Git, Fetch vs Pull, and Regular merge vs Squash merge.